scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 learning where model debugging occurs after training a model.

-A related limitation is that type-checking schemas are practical for large datasets, e.g. datasets that do not fit onto disk in a modern laptop.
+A related limitation is that type-checking schemas are practical for large datasets (e.g. datasets that do not fit onto disk in a modern laptop), but validation checks that verify statistics on one or more columns can become expensive.
+For this reason, the default ``Check`` function signature is expected to be a ``Series`` in order to encourage users to use the optimized ``pandas.Series`` methods.
 In theory, ``pandera`` schemas can be coupled with parallelization tools like ``dask`` :cite:`rocklin2015dask` to perform data validation in these settings.

 Two other limitations of the current state of the package are that: